andrewacashner/hearingfaithms/chapters/chapter-3.md

 in Matins as the lessons of the second and third Nocturnes.
 Moreover, the Scripture's placement in this liturgical context in turn reinforced the Messianic interpretation.
-Padilla's villancico was performed in the midst of these Scriptures and patristic preaching, as well as contemporary preaching in the vernacular; it should be understood as amplifying, extending, and even playing with the Christmas tropes in those other sources.

 The foundation of the Christmas feast was devotion to "Jesus Christ, [God's] only Son, our Lord, who was conceived by the Holy Spirit, born of the Virgin